-Children face the reality of life-long experience of a planet in crisis.
+Children face the reality of a life-long experience of a planet in crisis.
 They need to be more aware of environmental issues than their parents and grandparents.
-With Earth Day coming up, let’s look at a collection of great children’s books about the planet, our climate, and the sustainable lives they can lead.
+With Earth Day coming up, let’s look at a collection of great children’s books about the planet, our climate, and the sustainable lives our children can lead.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 by Jennifer Eckford and illustrated by Teresa Bellon

 E is for Elephant, T is for Tree, W is for Warming, and X is for eXtinct in this beautiful ABC book designed to teach very young children about the Earth and how it is changing.

 Pairing aspects of eco-friendly living with each letter of the alphabet, this book teaches young children their ABCs while encouraging them to be aware of the impact they have on the environment.
 The engaging illustrations, fun rhyming text, and simple concepts introduce children to an eco-friendly lifestyle and ways they can help care for the Earth.

 By Zoë Tucker and illustrated by Zoe Persico

 Using allegory to make this topic accessible to young children, this picture book tells the story of Greta Thunberg’s efforts to raise awareness about the world’s climate crisis.
 Greta is a little girl who lives in a beautiful forest threatened by Giants.
 When the Giants came to the forest, they chopped down trees to make houses.
 Then they chopped down more trees and made even bigger homes.
 The houses grew into towns and the towns grew into cities until now there is hardly any forest left.
 Greta knows she has to help the animals who live in the forest, but how?
 Luckily, Greta has an idea …